 Yes, you can use dynamic keyword insertion for this, but for more flexibility, try SKAGs.

 Negative keywords are your friends.
-For some reason negative keywords are easy to overlook, but they should be paid close attention.
+For some reason, negative keywords are easy to overlook, but they should be paid close attention to.
 The search term report will show you the holes that need to be plugged.
 Plug them, but keep checking back to make sure another leak hasn’t sprung.

 I see a lot of accounts once we take them over from another agency and it always confuses me as to why more ad extensions aren’t used.
-Not only do they give your ad more bling, they also take up more space (this is really good on mobile), increase relevancy and drive up the click through rate.
+Not only do they give your ad more bling, but they also take up more space (this is really good on mobile), increase relevancy and drive up the click-through rate.

-I understand that not all ad extensions will be relevant in every case, but use all that make sense.
-Yes, some are more time consuming than others but the more you use the better your ads will perform.
+I understand that not all ad extensions will be relevant in every case, but use all that makes sense.
+Yes, some are more time-consuming than others but the more you use the better your ads will perform.

 Take a look at the price extension.
 Can you use it?
 Then do it.
 It takes up a ton of space on mobile and can really drive your competitors down.
 Recently, Google announced that price extensions are now available on all devices.
 Again, they take up a lot of space and, on desktop, look really cool.
 Need more of that bling I mentioned earlier?
 Well, here you go.

 Also, make sure that you’re at least using location extensions (if you have a physical location), call extensions, structured snippets, site links, call outs and the message extension.
 Sound like a lot?
 This is just the tip of the extension iceberg, make sure to use as many as you can.
 When it comes to extensions, remember that more specific is better.
 What I mean by that is that you can add account-level extensions but you’ll see better success if you narrow it down to the campaign level or, better yet, the ad group level.
 Just remember to keep your eye on the prize, a better quality score.